 Our IFA partner’s services contain a Suitability Letter, which explains the pros and cons for you of such a transfer; a transfer value analysis (TVAS) report that explains the value of your existing pension plans in comparison to the options offered from our side in Germany or offshore; and a cashflow drawdown report and any ancillary documents as required for the advice to remain valid.

-- Or you can decide to go ahead with the transfer.
+You can decide to go ahead with the QROPS transfer.
 In this case we will prepare and process all necessary documents for the transfer of the capital until it has safely arrived at its new pension plan destination.
-We offer this for a fee of 1.5% of the capital to be transferred (which, in some cases, can be paid out of the capital transferred).
-And of course we can then also offer to manage the underlying investments for you for a yearly fee in the following years if such management is requested or recommendable.
+This can be done either based on a fee or, in case you don’t want to pay us out of pocket for our advice and services, based on a transparent commission typical for German pension plans.
+And of course, we can then also offer to manage the underlying investments for you for a yearly fee in the following years if such management is requested or recommendable.